rossh2/department-library-code-sample/README.md

 * Migrate the rest of BookSplayTreeServiceTest and LibraryServiceTest to Hamcrest matchers (since they're nicer than the JUnit ones but vanilla JUnit was required for the assignment this project was based on).
 * Add a React or other single-page-app frontend
+* Persist the splay trees to a database when the application is shut down, and load the base library from the same database if no trees were persisted